Australian voters head to polls in close-run election

 Centre-left Labor held a decent lead going into the campaign after nine years in opposition, but recent polls showed Prime Minister Scott Morrison's Liberal-National government narrowing the gap in the final stretch of a tough, six-week campaign.

+A Newspoll survey by The Australian newspaper out on election day showed Labor's lead dipping a point to 53-47 on a two-party-preferred basis against the ruling coalition, largely in line with other election polls.

-In-person voting at polling booths in suburban schools, beachside pavilions and outback halls opens at 8 a.m.
+In-person voting at polling booths in suburban schools, beachside pavilions and outback halls opened at 8 a.m.
 (2200 GMT on Friday) and will close at 6 p.m.
 (0800 GMT).

 Morrison and Opposition leader Anthony Albanese made whistle-stop tours across marginal seats in the final two days of a campaign dominated by rising living costs, climate change, national security and integrity.